 We are intensely focused on continuing to grow our customer base.
 We have invested, and expect to continue to invest, heavily in our sales and marketing efforts and developer community outreach, which are critical to driving customer acquisition.
-As of April 30, 2022, we had over 35,200 customers across a wide range of industries and in over 100 countries, compared to over 26,800 customers as of April 30, 2021.
+As of July 31, 2022, we had over 37,000 customers across a wide range of industries and in over 100 countries, compared to over 29,000 customers as of July 31, 2021.
 All affiliated entities are counted as a single customer and our definition of "customer" excludes users of our free offerings.

-As of April 30, 2022, we had over 4,800 customers that were sold through our direct sales force and channel partners, as compared to over 3,300 such customers as of April 30, 2021.
-These customers, which we refer to as our Direct Sales Customers, accounted for 87% of our subscription revenue for the three months ended April 30, 2021.
-The percentage of our subscription revenue from Direct Sales Customers increased during the three months ended April 30, 2022, in part due to existing self-serve customers of MongoDB Atlas becoming Direct Sales Customers.
-We are also focused on increasing the number of overall MongoDB Atlas customers as we emphasize the ondemand scalability of MongoDB Atlas by allowing our customers to consume the product with minimal commitment.
-We had over 33,700 MongoDB Atlas customers as of April 30, 2022 compared to over 25,300 as of April 30, 2021.
+As of July 31, 2022, we had over 5,400 customers that were sold through our direct sales force and channel partners, as compared to over 3,600 such customers as of July 31, 2021.
+These customers, which we refer to as our Direct Sales Customers, accounted for 86% and 87% of our subscription revenue for the three and six months ended July 31, 2022, respectively, and 84% of our subscription revenue for both the three and six months ended July 31, 2021.
+The percentage of our subscription revenue from Direct Sales Customers increased during both the three and six months ended July 31, 2022, in part due to existing self-serve customers of MongoDB Atlas becoming Direct Sales Customers.
+We are also focused on increasing the number of overall MongoDB Atlas customers as we emphasize the on-demand scalability of MongoDB Atlas by allowing our customers to consume the product with minimal commitment.
+We had over 35,500 MongoDB Atlas customers as of July 31, 2022 compared to over 27,500 as of July 31, 2021.
 The growth in MongoDB Atlas customers included new customers to MongoDB and existing MongoDB Enterprise Advanced customers adding incremental MongoDB Atlas workloads.